 Are you struggling with dry, irritated eyes?
 You may have dry eye syndrome, also known as dry eye.
-At Longwood Eye & LASIK Center, our dry eye syndrome specialist conducts comprehensive exams to narrow down the root cause of your condition and recommend advanced treatment options to help you find relief.
+At Longwood Eye & LASIK, our dry eye syndrome specialist conducts comprehensive exams to narrow down the root cause of your condition and recommend advanced treatment options to help you find relief.

 What is Dry Eye Syndrome?